mezcel/jq-tput-terminal/README.md

 | [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) | All the GNU works, but other than testing, I did dot build it for WLS | slow |

 **Note:** Performance factor was gauged in respect to the specific Distro's pre-packaged gcc runtime, screen update, and database query delays.
 Performance can be automatically improved by simply reverting to an older "stable"/"legacy" version of gcc.

+* Debian and Archlinux are the primary target operating systems for this application.
+* Audio was only tested and confirmed to work on dedicated Debian systems.
 * Archlinux and WLS was slow mostly because they use the bleeding edge version of GCC as supposed to the minimal design of the older compilers.
 * My script is not the most efficient... but it is not the dominant cause of the apparent visual lag.